Select any filter and click on Apply to see results

 Winter, Kate, Julia Kent, and Ryan Bradshaw.
 2018.
 Preparing Future Faculty: A Framework for Design and Evaluation at the University Level.
 Washington, DC: Council of Graduate Schools.

-C. Edward Watson, Associate Vice President for Quality, Pedagogy, and LEAP Initiatives and Chief Information Officer, Association of American Colleges and Universities
+C. Edward Watson, Associate Vice President for Quality, Pedagogy, and States Initiatives and Chief Information Officer, Association of American Colleges and Universities